RSIP4SH/S1S2VHSR/README.md

 # S1S2VHSR
 Multi-sensor and Multi-scale data fusion for land cover mapping through Convolutional Neural Networks (CNN).

 This repository supports a paper we have submitted to IEEE JSTARS.
-The study assess the fusion of Sentinel-1 (S1) and Sentinel-2 (S2) satellite image time series in addition to a Very High Spatial Resolution (VHSR) SPOT image for land cover mapping via a 3 branch CNN architecture.
+The study assesses the fusion of Sentinel-1 (S1) and Sentinel-2 (S2) satellite image time series in addition to a Very High Spatial Resolution (VHSR) SPOT image for land cover mapping via a 3 branch CNN architecture.
 The study was carried out on Reunion island.

 ## Prerequisites